-- 5.2.1: Permit the continuation, on-site intensification and changing of commodities for agricultural uses in non-rural land use categories even as non-agricultural development is introduced around it, provided that the agricultural uses or zoning for agricultural uses existed at the time of the adoption of the Plan.
-Additionally, permit the establishment of new agricultural uses in non-rural categories in a manner conforming with development regulations. - 5.2.2: Permit clustering of development in rural areas that will allow for the continuation of bona fide agricultural uses in conjunction with residential uses. - 5.2.3: Introduction of intense agricultural uses adjacent to non-agricultural use in non-rural areas shall meet applicable land development codes. - 5.2.4: Agriculture related commercial uses more intensive or heavy than commercial, may be considered in the rural land use categories, provided it meets applicable policies of the comprehensive plan.
-These uses are not subject to the locational criteria for neighborhood serving commercial uses. - 5.2.5: Agriculture and agricultural support uses are the preferred uses in rural areas.
+- 30.2 Permit the continuation, on-site intensification, and changing of commodities for agricultural uses in non-rural land use categories even as non-agricultural development is introduced around it, provided that the agricultural uses or zoning for agricultural uses existed at the time of the adoption of the Plan.
+Additionally, permit the establishment of new agricultural uses in non-rural categories in a manner conforming with development regulations. - 5.2.2: 30.3 Permit clustering of development in rural areas that will allow for the continuation of bona fide agricultural uses in conjunction with residential uses. - 5.2.3: 30.4 Introduction of intense agricultural uses adjacent to non-agricultural use in non-rural areas shall meet applicable land development codes. - 5.2.4:30.5 Agriculture related commercial uses more intensive or heavy than neighborhood serving commercial, may be considered in the rural land use categories, provided it meets applicable policies of the comprehensive plan.
+These uses are not subject to the locational criteria for neighborhood serving commercial uses. - 5.2.5: 30.6 Agriculture and agricultural support uses are the preferred uses in rural areas. - 30.7 Theis Comprehensive Plan supports and endorses the Florida Right to Farm Act (F.S.
+823.14).

-- 5.2.6: The Comprehensive Plan supports and endorses the Florida Right to Farm Act (F.S.
-823.14). - 5.2.7: When new non-agricultural development is introduced adjacent to an existing agricultural use, the nonagricultural use shall provide sufficient onsite buffering/mitigation to allow the agricultural operation to continue.
+5.2.7: 30.8 When new non-agricultural development is introduced adjacent to an existing agricultural use, the nonagricultural use shall provide sufficient onsite buffering/mitigation to allow the agricultural operation to continue.